Share this publication

-What the wear to the Sydney Madi Gras?
+What to wear to the Sydney Mardi Gras?

-You don’t have to dress up to watch the Mardi Gras Parade, but you will find that most spectators do dress up and that anything goes!
-You will see superheros, villains, drag queens, angels, devils, lots of cross dressing and plenty of other wild outfits.
+Wondering about Sydney Mardi Gras Costumes, you don’t have to dress up to watch the Mardi Gras Parade, but you will find that most spectators do dress up and that anything goes!
+You will see superheroes, villains, drag queens, angels, devils, lots of cross dressing and plenty of other wild outfits.

 Well the parade takes place in the Sydney CBD so if you want to be close to the action as well as close to most of Sydney’s iconic sights then this is the area for you.
 There are also lots of restaurants, clubs, shops and cafes in the city.
 We recommend staying in the Sydney CBD as you have easy access to everywhere in the city.
 It is also where most the major hotels are located.